voxmse/Reorg.Report/README.md

 For Oracle DB.

-Allow us to estimate a possible profit of reordering of DB tables' rows
+Allows us to estimate a possible profit of reordering of DB tables' rows